Meeting Architecture II

 In collaboration with : French Academy , Embassy of the Kingdom of the Netherlands,

 With the support of : The Bryan Guinness Charitable Trust , The Cochemé Charitable Trust , The John S. Cohen Foundation , Allford Hall Monaghan Morris, Wilkinson Eyre

 Press Office : Chiara Valentini email@example.com

-For further information and comments, please contact the architecture programme curator, Marina Engel.
+For further information and comments, please contact the Architecture Consultant, Marina Engel.